Milosska/shop-template/README.md

 Styling is made using styled-components library.
 Template styling includes GlobalStyles file with base drops and StyleVariables file where all the repeating variables gathered.

+## State management

+Redux Toolkit is used for the state management.
+Redux store initialization, Provider switch, selectors re-export, and authSlice initial state declaration are included to the template.

 ## Included components

 Next components are included and swithed: